groundy

 Enterprise infrastructure: Compliance certifications, SLAs, dedicated support, and the kind of organizational trust that gets TTS deployed in financial services and healthcare aren’t things you can open-source.
 ElevenLabs’ transition toward 60-70% enterprise revenue by 2027 reflects this moat.
 (MLQ.ai.
 “ElevenLabs Lands $500M Series D Round at $11B Valuation.”)

 Stability and versioning: Commercial APIs maintain stable endpoints.
-Open-source models iterate rapidly—which is a feature for researchers and a risk for production pipelines that can’t absorb breaking changes.
+Open-source models iterate rapidly, which is a feature for researchers and a risk for production pipelines that can’t absorb breaking changes.
+Separately, any system ingesting user-supplied audio faces adversarial codec attacks that self-hosted deployments are responsible for mitigating without vendor support.

 Frequently Asked Questions